 Google analytics Not Sufficient

 It’s not unusual for a customer to find products on social media, visit your website to get more information about the product and then make the purchase in the physical store.
-Customers are moving to businesses that offer multiple channels, and it’s time you invest in expanding your marketing channels.
+Customers are moving to businesses that offer multiple channels, and it’s time you invest in expanding your digital marketing channels.

 A PwC report calls Artificial intelligence one of the biggest commercial opportunities for companies.
-Businesses are leveraging on AI to track search patterns, create automated reports, and use data from anywhere on the net.
+Businesses are leveraging AI to track search patterns, create automated reports, and use data from anywhere on the net.

-The adoption of AI into marketing is freeing up time for human employees, allowing you to put effort into activities that improve conversion.
+The adoption of AI into digital marketing is freeing up time for human employees, allowing you to put effort into activities that improve conversion.

-75%of consumers are more likely to buy from a brand that knows there name according to data from Retaildive.
+75%of consumers are more likely to buy from a brand that knows their name according to data from Retaildive.
 Every business has to personalize; there’s no way around it.
 Your customer base composes of individuals with unique tastes, preferences, and purchasing behavior.
-Personalizing your marketing is the surest way to attract visitors and convert them to customers.
+Personalizing your digital marketing is the surest way to attract visitors and convert them to customers.

 Chatbots is one of the fastest-growing digital marketing trends in 2020.
-It became popular on Facebook in 2018 and 2019 and has grown to become a sophisticated marketing tool that provides personalized and optimized customer experience.
+It became popular on Facebook in 2018 and 2019 and has grown to become a sophisticated marketing tool that provides a personalized and optimized customer experience.